 Example: C Development Tools Package Breakdown

-The C Development Tools and Libraries group demonstrates the three-tier structure with a comprehensive set of build tools.
+The C Development Tools and Libraries group demonstrates how mandatory, default, and optional package tiers appear in a development group.
 Inspect it to see the full package list:

 Id : c-development